louisamurray/mcceventviability/README.md

 The app will then calculate the ticket price needed to reach the desired profit margin, taking into account all the costs involved in the event.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Alternatively, view at https://stalwart-faloodeh-3cf712.netlify.app/

 ### Prerequisites
 You will need to have a web browser installed on your machine to run the app.